srlinuxeurope/DCFPartnerHackathon/docs/nos/srlinux/intermediate/54-SR_Linux_Triggering_backups.md

 ### Create the backup folder

 The purpose of this exercise is to store the device configuration backups outside of the device filesystem, you first need to create a remote backup location that is reachable from the SR Linux device.
-For example, you can use your group’s hackathon instance that runs the lab as a backup server (`<groupID>.srexperts.net`).
+For example, you can use your group’s hackathon instance that runs the lab as a backup server (`<groupID>.partner.dcf.network`).

 While logged in to your instance with the standard `nokia` user, create the `~/backups` directory using the `mkdir` command.